Nationals Win First World Series For Washington D.C. Since 1924, Defeat Houston Astros In Game 7, 6-2

 — Rick Maese (@RickMaese) October 31, 2019

-The Nationals won the World Series as a Wild Card team, only the second to win the World Series since the current format of two Wild Card teams per league — who face each other in a one game “play-in” for teh right to continue in the postseason — began in 2012.
+The Nationals won the World Series as a Wild Card team, only the second to win the World Series since the current format of two Wild Card teams per league — who face each other in a one game “play-in” for the right to continue in the postseason — began in 2012.
 The first was the San Francisco Giants in 2014, who beat the American League’s Kansas City Royals in a seven-game World Series.

+The World Series MVP award went to Nationals right-handed pitcher Stephen Strasburg, who won two games in the seven-game series including the crucial Game 6, with his team down 3-2 and needing a win to force the seventh game.